-We analyze adverse selection problems in which a signal occurs after con-
+We analyze adverse selection problems in which a signal that is related to certain

-principal would like to utilize.
-We present illustrative examples and provide
+mechanism they implement.
+We present illustrative examples and provide a charac-

-finite number of signal realizations that enable complete information utilization.
+with a finite number of signal realizations that enable complete information utilization.

 In proving these results, we develop techniques concerning multidimensional screening

 that are applicable to other problems in mechanism design.